taikoxyz/taiko-mono/packages/website/pages/docs/testnet-guide/deploy-a-contract.md

 # Deploy a contract

-This guide will show you how to deploy a smart contract to Taiko A1 using Foundry.
+These steps will show you how to deploy a smart contract to Taiko A1 using Foundry.
 Read the [Foundry Book](https://book.getfoundry.sh/getting-started/first-steps) for the latest docs on Foundry.

 ## Prerequisites